Yangtze River By The Hudson Bay

 Yes, the plaque was made in September 2012 – but close enough!
 People might not have appreciated the fact that

-this gigantic state of the art Hospital, not to mention all the staff housings they were also building at the time.
+it took roughly five years to build this gigantic state-of-the-art Hospital, not to mention all the staff housing they were also building at the time.

 The Corner Stone Etchings in the Left Photo

-The Long Panel: "生命活水醫院 , 明国拾柒年 (Meaning: Water of Life Hospital, Year 17 of The New Republic: ~1928)
+The Long Panel: "生命活水醫院, 明国拾柒年" (Meaning: Water of Life Hospital, Year 17 of The New Republic: ~1928)

 The Short Panel: "荣耀歸於上帝" (The glory and the honor belong to God)